Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Equating ECH and HM cobordism counts

 \begin{proof}[Proof of Lemma~\ref{lem:SWtoGr}] We start with the following lemma, which is proved more generally in \cite{Hutchings:fieldtheory} for strong symplectic cobordisms.
 It is the analog of \cite{HutchingsTaubes:Arnold2}*{Proposition 5.2} over exact symplectic cobordisms and of \cite{Taubes:SWtoGr}*{Theorem 1.3} over closed symplectic manifolds.

 \begin{lemma} Let $[A,(\alpha,\beta)]$ be an element of $\M_I(\c,\varnothing;\s_\s,\bar z,\bar\eta)$ for $r$ sufficiently large.
-Then $E(\c)<2\pi\rho(\tau_\omega(\s))$, and there exists a (possibly broken) $J$-holomorphic curve $\cC$ which contains $\bar z\cup\bar\eta$, has total homology class $\tau_\omega(\s)$, and is asymptotic to the admissible orbit set $\Theta$ determined by $\c$ in Theorem~\ref{thm:generators}. \end{lemma}
+Then $E(\c)<2\pi\rho_\s$, and there exists a (possibly broken) $J$-holomorphic curve $\cC$ which contains $\bar z\cup\bar\eta$, has total homology class $\tau_\omega(\s)$, and is asymptotic to the admissible orbit set $\Theta$ determined by $\c$ in Theorem~\ref{thm:generators}. \end{lemma}

 Now thanks to \cite{Gerig:taming}*{Proposition 3.13}, $\cC$ is in fact unbroken.
 It then also has ECH index $I$, thanks to \cite{Gardiner:gradings}*{Theorem 5.1}.
-To elaborate on the previous sentence, $\alpha^{-1}(0)$ is close (with respect to the Hausdorff-distance) to the image of $\cC$ in $\overline X$ for $r$ sufficiently large, and it determines a relative homology class $Z_\alpha\in H_2(\overline X,\varnothing,\Theta)$ such that $[\cC]=Z_\alpha$.
-Thus $I(\cC)=I(Z_\alpha)$, and the fact that $I(Z_\alpha)=I$ is the content of \cite{Gardiner:gradings}*{Theorem 5.1} -- the analogous statement on symplectizations was proved in \cite{Taubes:ECH=SWF3}*{\S2.b.6} and subsequently mimicked in \cite{Gardiner:gradings} to yield the generalized statement on symplectic cobordisms.
+To elaborate on the previous sentence, $\alpha^{-1}(0)$ is close (with respect to the Hausdorff distance) to the image of $\cC$ in $\overline X_0$ for $r$ sufficiently large, and it determines a relative homology class $Z_\alpha\in H_2(\overline X_0,\varnothing,\Theta)$ such that $[\cC]=Z_\alpha$.
+Thus, $I(\cC)=I(Z_\alpha)$, and the fact that $I(Z_\alpha)=I$ is the content of \cite{Gardiner:gradings}*{Theorem 5.1}.\footnote{The proof of \cite{Gardiner:gradings}*{Theorem 5.1} over symplectic cobordisms mimics that given in \cite{Taubes:ECH=SWF3}*{\S2.b, \S2.c} of the analogous statement over symplectizations.}

 The proof of the remaining part of Lemma~\ref{lem:SWtoGr} follows that of \cite{HutchingsTaubes:Arnold2}*{Proposition 7.1}. \end{proof}